metio/terraform-provider-k8s/docs/data-sources/postgres_operator_crunchydata_com_pg_admin_v1beta1_manifest.md

 Required:

-- `name` (String) The name for the ServerGroup in pgAdmin.Must be unique in the pgAdmin's ServerGroups since it becomes the ServerGroup name in pgAdmin.
+- `name` (String) The name for the ServerGroup in pgAdmin.
+Must be unique in the pgAdmin's ServerGroups since it becomes the ServerGroup name in pgAdmin.

 Optional:

 - `postgres_cluster_name` (String) PostgresClusterName selects one cluster to add to pgAdmin by name.
-- `postgres_cluster_selector` (Attributes) PostgresClusterSelector selects clusters to dynamically add to pgAdmin by matching labels.An empty selector like '{}' will select ALL clusters in the namespace. (see [below for nested schema](#nestedatt--spec--server_groups--postgres_cluster_selector))
+- `postgres_cluster_selector` (Attributes) PostgresClusterSelector selects clusters to dynamically add to pgAdmin by matching labels.
+An empty selector like '{}' will select ALL clusters in the namespace. (see [below for nested schema](#nestedatt--spec--server_groups--postgres_cluster_selector))

 <a id="nestedatt--spec--server_groups--postgres_cluster_selector"></a>
 ### Nested Schema for `spec.server_groups.postgres_cluster_selector`